tarcuss/translator-json-data-in-python/README.md

 As a result of the analysis:
 - The resulting output is consistent and usable in real life.
-- However, the output generation time is very long (approximately 1 minute for 33kb).
+- However, the output generation time is very long (approximately 33kb per 30 second).